Facebook Pixel

 Managing Your Dosha

-Balancing your dosha involves making lifestyle choices that harmonize with your dominant energy.
+Balancing your dosha involves making lifestyle choices that balance with your correct energy.
 Here are some general guidelines for each dosha:

 Vata Management: